DCPUTeam/DCPUToolchain/README.md

 #### Cygwin Notice

-If you are using Cygwin, then there are some important notes:
+When using Cygwin, then there are some important notes:

-* You must use the GnuWin32 versions of Flex and Bison.
 * You must use the Windows version of CMake.
-* You can't have any of these tools installed as part of Cygwin.
+You can't have this installed as part of Cygwin.
 * **and most importantly** you must initially run `cmake -G "Visual Studio 10"` from the command prompt.
 Cygwin's case sensitivity causes the initial configuration and detection of the C compiler to screw up _badly_ and the only way to fix it is to _restart your computer_.
 You will get errors like "unable to set key 'TMP', key 'Tmp' already exists" which will also affect Visual Studio until you restart if you don't adhere to this!
 * Once you have done the initial configuration, you may then run cmake from Cygwin to update project files; it's just the initial configuration that can't be done in Cygwin.